autumn-info-442a/team-e/HW2.md

 ## Groups

 From *Explore*, a user can view a category which will bring them to the underlying groups in that category as seen below.
-The groups listed will be related to the ccategory that was clicked on.
+The groups listed will be related to the category that was clicked on.

 <img src="/public/img/grouplist.png" width="700">